Short Stories: ‘I Know Mister NAMM personally …’

 Before she or anyone else could recover, Paul materialized at my elbow, all smiles.
 I noticed that I had started to drool during the tirade.
 I thought about wiping off my chin, then decided it might add to the effect.
 I left it.

 “Don’t mind my friend,” he said to the lady. “he’s probably just car-sick.
-We had to out-run the police just to get here.
+We had to out-run the police just to get here.”
 He chuckled disarmingly.
 “Let’s see, did he give you the name of our firm?”

 By this time, the lady was ready for even the most simple of good-cop/bad-cop routines, and fell to the task of typing up the two badges.
 I think she forgot to charge us.